Carequality Access

 Carequality is a framework, a library of technical and policy agreements, plus a governing structure enabling independent health data networks to exchange patient data.
 Similar to how the telecommunications industry has a behind the scenes framework allowing Verizon mobile phone users to communicate with T-Mobile and AT&T users, Carequality provides the policies and governance enabling providers on the CommonWell network to exchange with providers on the AthenaNet, Epic CareEverywhere and eHealth Exchange networks.

-Exchange via Carequality
+Obligations to Exchange via Carequality

 Current Obligations: